vs SciSpace

 Both are AI tools for researchers.
 Different jobs, different shapes.
 Here is the honest breakdown.

-Indexed gaps (us)
+Open gaps mined (us)

 250M works